 These kinds of sneak peeks and detailed views will help your employees feel instantly knowledgeable about your company.
 Plus, they allow workers to become part of the company storytelling process—the details that build the story of the customer journey.

 Trait #4: Built-in Branding

 The company’s logo, colors, and any other hallmarks should be clearly visible throughout the video.
+Have the presenter wear merch from your business.
+Display your log in the background.
 From start to finish, the entire message should feel sleek, helpful, and trustworthy.

 Trait #5: Audio and Visual Cues

 One thing that separates an amateur video from a professional video is the use of audio-visual cues that separate sections of information with transitions.
 This can be done through things like music, visuals, graphics, and voiceover.